Never give up on the game - ExBulletin

 Of course, each group of fans is made up of different individuals and sometimes the fan favorites get a pass and gain sympathy in defeat, even if they seem to have thrown in the towel early on.

-Many of the games gold standard players have a never-say-die attitude, and giving up is not in their DNA.
+Many of the game’s gold standard players have a never-say-that attitude, and giving up is not in their DNA.

 Jimmy Connors and Rafael Nadal are examples of players who wouldn’t give up a game until the last point was lost, and Novak Djokovic has become almost as persistent.

-When it comes to modern day refueling, the known culprits are Aussie Kyrgios and Bernard Tomic.
+When it comes to contemporary ‘refuelling’, the well-known culprits are Aussie Kyrgios and Bernard Tomic.

 Earlier this year, Tomic challenged Kyrgios, his former boyfriend, to a tennis match and then to a boxing fight via social media.

-Kyrgios responded by urging Tomic to seek help for his mental health issues in an altercation that took place before the former players ran to the Wimbledon final.
+Kyrgios responded by urging Tomic to seek help for his mental health issues in an altercation that took place before the former advanced to the Wimbledon final.

 Any player who tank also runs the risk of being associated with match fixing, which is the bane of sports on many levels, but even if it’s not for monetary gain, giving up isn’t something tennis tolerates.

-READ MORE: Novak Djokovic eliminates injury problems for the ATP Finals and enjoys his chances for the title in Turin
+READ MORE: Novak Djokovic resolves injury issues ahead of ATP Finals and enjoys title shot in Turin

-The article Why refueling is a mortal sin in tennis: never give up the match appeared first on Tennis365.com.

 |